upgradeya/upgradeya-redmine/README.md

 ## Configuration

+For the initial Redmine configuration, the initialize_redmine.sh script should be used.
+For documentation purposes the initial configuration is described in the Manual Configuration section.

+### Automatic Configuration

+`./script/initialize_redmine.sh`

+If you receive any errors then you can remove the mariadb container with `fig stop mariadb && fig rm mariadb && fig up -d` and try the manual configuration process.

+### Manual Configuration

 After the containers are built, Redmine needs to be configured.
 First start containers to get the database password and username from the logs.
 Use `fig up` to start the containers and then `docker ps` to get a list of all the running containers.
 The container that says "paintedfox/mariadb:lastest" as the IMAGE name is the database container.
 Show the log for the database by running `docker logs <CONTAINER_ID>` where "<CONTAINER_ID>" is your container id will look something like "16bebb57262a".
 The result should look somthing like this.

 ```